openhab/openhab-addons/bundles/org.openhab.binding.netatmo/README.md

 ### Weather Station Main Indoor Device

-Weather station uses a default refreshInterval of 10 minutes (can be adjusted), based on a standard update period of 10mn by Netatmo systems.
+Weather station uses a default refreshInterval of 10 minutes (can be adjusted), based on a standard update period of Netatmo systems.
 It will auto adapt to stick closest as possible to last data availability.

 **Supported channels for the main indoor module:**